The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Figure 3: Important information in the TiG and IDBR datasets for firm-level PURs analysis

 The TiG data provide us with information about trade transactions declared by the VAT trader.
 The IDBR provides us with information about businesses.
-Our project makes use of the data about firm characteristics stored in the IDBR enterprise, reporting unit and VAT unit tables.
+Our project makes use of the data about firm characteristics stored in the IDBR enterprise group, enterprise, reporting unit and VAT unit tables.
 We produce a linked IDBR dataset to gather details about firms stored in its separate business units using different IDBR identifiers.
 The TiG dataset can be merged with the linked IDBR dataset using the VAT reference number as the common identifier.

 Construction of the IDBR-TiG linked dataset

-Figure 4 summarises the construction of the IDBR-TiG linked dataset, we start the procedure by first combining the IDBR enterprise, reporting unit and VAT unit data tables using the enterprise reference number as a common identifier to create a linked IDBR dataset.
+Figure 4 summarises the construction of the IDBR-TiG linked dataset, we start the procedure by first combining the IDBR enterprise group, enterprise, reporting unit and VAT unit data tables using the enterprise reference number as a common identifier to create a linked IDBR dataset.
 We then merge the TiG data to this linked dataset via VAT reference number.

 Figure 4: Construction of the IDBR-TiG linked dataset

 Combining these two datasets would enable us to conduct detailed-level analysis.
 However, the linking process is not a straightforward exercise because of some data limitations.
 To establish an appropriate strategy to combine these data, it is crucial to understand these limitations.
 Moreover, a good knowledge of these issues and the challenges involved in using these data for firm-level analysis also enable us to understand the caveats to our findings.
-In the next section, we discuss the challenges we face in using these data.

-Market Access Map
+Internation Centre Trade Market Access Map

-We linked the IDBR-TIG database to MAcMap by matching the commodity code from IDBR-TIG to the product code from MAcMap at the 10-digit commodity level.
-Then, we removed all transactions not eligible for preferential tariffs by dropping transactions that do not have a corresponding preferential tariff rate in MAcMap based on the year, country and commodity code.
+Then, we removed all transactions not eligible for preferential tariffs by dropping transactions that do not have a corresponding preferential tariff rate in MAcMap based on the year, country of origin and commodity code.

 The challenges in using UK microdata to analyse PURs